danmayer/deferred-server/README.md

   * Servers need to be associated to users / projects based on instance ID, accounts / project create servers based on AMI IDs
   * improve logging / exception tracking
   * a way to setup required environment like DB, memcache, redis, etc (follow travis CIs lead?)
-    * this might go into deferred-server and might be specifying Chef scripts
+    * might be specifying Chef scripts, or a project boot strap file
-    * specify boot strap followed by chef cookbook repo?
+    * specify boot strap followed by chef cookbook repo in .deferred_server file?
+    * move .deferred_server file to a json hash of various options

 __Feature Ideas__

-  * Integration for notifications / web-hooks
   * deferred / executable gists?
     * improve JS signing script, could be passed a script file and could output the entire script tag output with the signature embedded
   * support running deferred tasks on other branches than master
-  * possibly support accounts / projects per accounts
+  * servers per accounts, single default user server, then servers for specific projects

 __Bugs__